Chapter 1 - Why Study Calculus?

 he is well informed only within that limited area in which he is an

 active researcher.
-He may even go so far as to claim he an advantage is
+He may even go so far as to claim he has an advantage in

 not cultivating what lies outside his own narrow field, and he may